babylonhealth/ios-playbook/Interview/AutomationExercise.md

 - UI automation in the iOS context
 - UI automation tests and its interaction with the iOS application

-- Make any improvements you feel are appropriate to the following and clearly stating why:
+- Considering this, we would like you to make the necessary improvements, and clearly stating why, to the following:
  - Test framework
  - Application, to improve testability and test coverage.